-The cybersecurity team performed Pentest on the application a blackbox and whitebox approach, simulating attack vectors that attackers could perform in real life.
+The cybersecurity team performed a penetration test on the \\\\\ application using a black box and white box approach, simulating attack vectors that intruders could perform in real life.
 When the web application was tested, 7 security vulnerabilities were found and rated for their critical, high, medium and low level.